FAQs – Camp Experience

 How is Last Blast different from regular camp?

 Last Blast has a more relaxed pace than the regular camp season.
 There is free swim rather than instruction swim.
 Some of the specialties no longer take place, and we watch a movie or two.
 Some of our camp staff change during these weeks.
+Last Blast is similar to our School’s Out Camps that take place during the school year, and are much smaller than camps June 11-August 10.
+All activities take place at the JCC.

 Who will be taking care of my camper?